 “I’ve seen return visit rates go up since launching the apps – people will get notifications on their phone and end up going on the site or vice versa.
 The daily active users are growing nicely and the uninstall rates are really low.
 Once I’ve got someone on the app they’ll stay on the app and keep consuming our content – which is what we want”

 Simple flying isn’t a unique case, we’ve seen loyalty and engagement go through the roof for many clients that decided to convert a website into an app with MobiLoud.
-It’s the same for eCommerce. eCommerce app users return to online stores 50% more often within 30 days, and spend a whopping 18x more minutes per month shopping than their counterparts on the mobile web.
+It’s the same for eCommerce. eCommerce app users convert 3x as often as mobile website shoppers, and view 4.2x more products in each session.

 Your website is great for the wide reach, immediate access, and ability to act as a “storefront” for your brand whilst serving new users and picking up organic traffic.
 Apps are the best opportunity to serve your most loyal users and make existing users more loyal through pushing them to download the apps and create that deeper connection.
 By converting a website into apps, you can get the best of both worlds for your business.